r-luna/react-simple-captcha/README.md

 A two-part React Captcha consisting of (1) a back-end service written in Express for generating an SVG captcha and (2) a React component which displays and handles user interaction.
 Uses Bootstrap.

-NOTE: The Captcha font being used creates lower-case "L" and upper case "I" that both look the same - essentialy a character that looks like a pipe in either case.
+NOTE: The Captcha font being used creates lower-case "L" and upper case "I" that both look the same - essentialy a character that looks like a pipe.
 Its easy to mistake the rendering for either one of these letters.
-This sample repo relies on the `svg-captcha` package - visit its documentation to learn how to select a different font and how to set additional options.
+This sample repo relies on the `svg-captcha` package - visit its documentation to learn how to select a different font.

-That aside, many of `svg-captcha`'s options are exposed via route params.
+That aside, many of `svg-captcha`'s options are implimented via the React component.

 When the SVG is generated the solution is sent back along with it via an exposed access control header.
+Not that you have to impliment anything as its all been done for you, but thats how everything works.

 # Running the example